onomondo/onomondo-eim/README.md

 * eim_cert: Configure the location of the certificate that is used for verification of eUICC packages.
 * eim_key: Configure the location of the private key that is used for signing eUICC packages.
 * counter_value: Set the start value of the replay protection counter (eUICC packages).
+* rest_timeout_stuck: Configure timeout until an order/procedure (e.g. profile download) must finish.
+* rest_timeout_noshow: Configure timeout until an order/procedure must start.
+* rest_timeout_expired: Configure timeout until the REST API user must lookup/delete the order via the REST API

+#### timeout recomendations

+The three REST API related timeouts (rest_timeout_) serve the purpose that the underlying REST database of the REST API won't overflow over time in case REST API users fail to monitor their orders and most importantly delete their orders when done.

+* The timeout rest_timeout_stuck gurds against stuck orders.
+Orders may get stuck due to communication errors between SMDP+ or IPAd.
+When a procedure is stuck for too long it gets marked as done and an appropriate error code is communicated to the REST API user.
+Since the overall time a procedure usually won't take more than a few minutes (usually below one minute) 300 sec. would be a good compromise here.

+* The timeout rest_timeout_noshow guards against IPAd/eUICCs that fail to show up.
+When an order is placed the IPAd is expected to poll the eIM within a reasonable amount of time.
+When the IPAd fails to poll for some reason the order gets marked as done and an appropriate error code is communicated to the REST API user.
+Usually the polling is triggered through some side channel or the polling happens regularly.
+Depending on the situation the timeout may be set to several hours or even days.
+In any case it must not be lower than rest_timeout_stuck for obvious reasons.
+  A recommended timeout value would be 1800 (30 min).

+* The timeout rest_timeout_expired guards against careless REST API users.
+As mentioned already, the REST API user is expected to carefully monitor his orders and delete them on his own responsibility.
+However, it may be that a REST API user fails to monitor an order he created.
+To prevent the database from gradually overflowing such orders will be expired.
+This means they are deleted silently.
+Depending on the situation and the quality of the tooling that operates the REST API, this timeout can be set generously (hours, days or even weeks).
+In any case the timeout must not be set lower than rest_timeout_noshow for obvious reasons.
+A recommended timeout value would be 86400 (24h)

 ### vm.args